AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 * **For retroactive completion**:
 The system grants alternate completions based on historical source completions.
 * **For retroactive incompletion**:
 The system revokes alternate completions when relationships are removed or source trainings are deleted.
-* Alternate completions may be revoked retroactively when:
-   * Relationships are removed
-   * Source trainings are deleted
-   * New LOs are added to Adaptive Learning Paths and retriggered

 #### Learner experience